filter ...

 io

-parameter set follower
+set follower

-Other parameter sets in addition to the one provided as the first function parameter can be extracted in the same same way.
-Add any number of additional parameter set variables.
+Other sets in addition to the one provided as the first function parameter can be extracted in the same same way.
+Add any number of additional set variables.
 They will be manipulated at the exact same positions as the returned value.

 Return value